--ing awake for prayer at night, his complexion turned sallow6 and by weeping for fear of God, his eyes were swollen, and by standing for long hours his legs were also swollen.
+He used to offer one thousand rak'ats of prayer every day and night.1 By constantly keeping awake for prayer at night, his complexion turned sallow1 and by weeping for fear of God, his eyes were swollen, and by standing for long hours his legs were also swollen.
 But he never missed the night vigil prayer even while travelling.